Discover Haiti’s Entrepreneurs & Businesses:

 To see trailer and contribute to the Ayiti Mon Amour (AQ).

 You can see Guetty’s previous works on the website BelleMoon Productions

-Discover Haiti is a feature developed by the Embassy of Haiti, introduces readers to the many talents that Haiti offers.
-The Embassy will regularly highlight individuals from all sectors of society that are exemplary of what Haiti has to offer.
-Inclusion in this feature does not imply an endorsement of the person, their business or services by the Embassy.
-If you would like to nominate an individual for this feature, please submit their name and bio along with your contact information using the comment section of our website feedback form.
+Discover Haiti’s Entrepreneurs and Businesses, a feature developed by the Embassy of Haiti, introduces readers to the many talents that Haiti offers.
+The Embassy will regularly highlight Haiti’s entrepreneurs and businesses.
+Inclusion in this feature does not imply an endorsement of the person, business or service.
+If you would like to nominate a Haitian entrepreneur for this feature, please submit their name and bio along with your contact information using the comment section of our website feedback form.
 Thank you for your continued support.